 From American Foundation for Suicide Prevention:

 Do the same for yourself.
 Pay attention to how you’re feeling.
 If you’re going through a tough time and exhibiting some of the warning signs, ask a buddy for help.
-Ask him to connect you with support and to help store your guns safely until you feel more like yourself again.
+Ask him to connect you with support and to help store your guns securely until you feel more like yourself again.

-Gun owners can choose from multiple options for safely storing and protecting firearms when they’re not in use: cable locks, lock boxes, gun cases and full size gun safes.
+Gun owners can choose from multiple options for securely storing and protecting firearms when they’re not in use: cable locks, lock boxes, gun cases and full size gun safes.
 Temporary offsite storage of firearms should be considered during the period of suicide risk.

 AFSP & NSSF Firearms and Suicide Prevention brochure

 There’s no single cause.
 Suicide most often occurs when several stressors and health issues converge to create an experience of hopelessness and despair.
 Depression is the most common health condition associated with suicide, and is often undiagnosed or untreated.
 Most people who actively manage their mental health conditions lead fulfilling lives.
-Conditions like depression, anxiety and substance use problems, especially when unaddressed, increase risk for suicide.
+Conditions like depression, anxiety and substance abuse, especially when unaddressed, increase risk for suicide.